Is 3/4 Bigger Than 2/3

 Understanding Fractions: A Quick Recap

 Before we tackle the comparison, let's refresh our understanding of fractions.
+Worth adding: the denominator indicates the total number of equal parts the whole is divided into, while the numerator indicates how many of those parts are being considered.
+It's expressed as a ratio of two numbers: the numerator (the top number) and the denominator (the bottom number).
 A fraction represents a part of a whole.
-It's expressed as a ratio of two numbers: the numerator (the top number) and the denominator (the bottom number).
-The denominator indicates the total number of equal parts the whole is divided into, while the numerator indicates how many of those parts are being considered.
-For example, in the fraction 3/4, the denominator (4) means the whole is divided into four equal parts, and the numerator (3) means we are considering three of those parts.
+Here's one way to look at it: in the fraction 3/4, the denominator (4) means the whole is divided into four equal parts, and the numerator (3) means we are considering three of those parts.

 Method 1: Visual Comparison